emaccumber/polars-ethan/README.md

 ![PyPI - Version](https://img.shields.io/pypi/v/polars_ethan)
 ![PyPI - Downloads](https://img.shields.io/pypi/dm/polars_ethan)

 polars-ethan is a Python library that adds useful functions for use with [Polars](https://github.com/pola-rs/polars).
-This is also my first published package, so it is a good exercsie.
+It is also a good exercise in package design and publishing for me.

 ## Features